biowpn/bioweapon/_posts/2024-03-05-raii-all-the-things.md

 While it has limitations, `std::unique_ptr` is a great template for us to implement custom RAII classes.
-Not only the code is usually more concise and correct, but also we can have a unified API for managing a great variety of resources in the codebase, which is another win.
+Not only the code is usually more concise and correct, but also we can have a unified API for managing a great variety of resources in the codebase, and consistency is another win.